codetheflow/skintest/NOTES.md

 * add playwright plugin to make things like pw(async p => await p.evaluate...);
 * add `secret` function to show `***` instead of value
 * has.state doesn't trigger type checking, because string is extendable from the string
-* example of using value from the selector like `I.fill(todos.what, as.text.from, todos.user)* maybe it should be a recipe?
+* example of using value from the selector like `I.fill(todos.what, as, todos.user)* maybe it should be a recipe?
 * better code parsing in the `meta.ts`
 * add comments to the ego, selectors, recipes and keyboard keys
 * remove redundant new lines in tty-report and tty-pause